vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 1 querysetapi.md

 model instances, when used as an iterable.
 Each of those dictionaries reprsents and object, with the keys corresponding to the attribute names of model objects.

+7. distinct(*fields) - This eliminates duplicate rows from the query results.

+8. values_list(*fields, flat=False, named=False) - This is similar to values() except that instead of
+returning dictionaries, it returns tuples when iterated over.
+- If you don't pass any values to values_list(), it will return all the fields in the model, in the order they were declared.
+- If you only pass in a single field, you can also pass in the flat parameter.
+If True, this will mean the returned results are single values, rather than one-tuples.
+- You can pass named=True to get results as a namedtuple

 ```